RichardLitt/birdinginvermont.com/src/nfc-species/pisi.md

 - Min.
 Freq. (kHz): 2kHz
 - Max.
 Freq. (kHz): 9kHz+
 - Bandwidth (kHz): 7Khz
 - Directionality: Rising and then generally falling.
 Broken into three segments.
 Main band from 5kHz to 3kHz by end.
-Almost resembles Eastern Bluebird, except for polyphonicity.
+Almost resembles Eastern Bluebird, except for polyphonicity (my note, not Evans and O'Brien).
 - Polyphonic Bands: 3-5

 #### _Chit_ (Evans and O'Brien 2002)